 Which topics are most important for LinkedIn profile optimization?

-How do I optimize my LinkedIn profile for lead generation?
+How can I improve my LinkedIn profile examples?